 The drive back to Lecce is pretty quick and I arrived just in time for a drink at La Bambola di Kafka, a lovely second-hand bookshop on via Palmieri that serves also an excellent selection of local wines… my idea of paradise!

 Day 4: time to go home

-My flight was in the afternoon so I decided to spend the last few hours here simply strolling around Lecce’s historic centre one last time.
+My flight was in the afternoon so I decided to spend the last few hours here simply strolling around Lecce’s historic center one last time.
 It’s Sunday morning, not many tourists are around yet and I have the town all to myself.

-- If you arrive late at night like I did, you can use this shared shuttle bus service that takes you right in front of your hotel in Lecce.
+- If you arrive late at night as I did, you can use this shared shuttle bus service that takes you right in front of your hotel in Lecce.
 Alternatively, here you can find the timetable of the standard bus service.
 Renting a car is the best way to explore the region but if you don’t feel comfortable driving then take a look at the Ferrovie del Sud train lines and bus routes for the province of Lecce to see where you can go using public transports.

 - I found some beautiful cartapesta jewelry at Tonda Design, and I also bought handmade terracotta bowls at Artego.
-Both shops are in Lecce’s historic centre, on via Palmieri, the street in front of the Dome.
+Both shops are in Lecce’s historic center, on via Palmieri, the street in front of the Dome.

-- Salento is pretty much an all-year-around destination, but I strongly recommend avoiding the summer months, when every single town and village fill up with crowds of holidaymakers.
+- Salento is pretty much an all-year-round destination, but I strongly recommend avoiding the summer months, when every single town and village fill up with crowds of holidaymakers.
 Late spring and early autumn are perhaps the best time to fully enjoy Salento and as I said, don’t worry about the weather – people here swim in the sea even in November!

 Until next time,